-Action # Title Total Funds Contributing 2.a Renaissance STAR suite will provide real-time ongoing data for teachers to use when planning instruction and academic interventions.
-Additionally, the suite of products provides supplemental resources for remediation and acceleration. \$0 N

-The CAASPP Testing Coordinator assists in test implementation, test taking strategy, scheduling, communication, interim testing coordination, and data analysis.
+Action # Title Description Total Funds Contributing Renaissance STAR suite will provide real-time ongoing data for teachers to use when planning instruction and academic interventions.
+Additionally, the suite of products provides supplemental resources for remediation and acceleration.
+N 2.a Assessment The CAASPP Testing Coordinator assists in test implementation, test taking strategy, scheduling, communication, interim testing coordination, and data analysis.
 Students are prepared for the ELPAC during their ELD courses and are supported by the ELD Coordinator.
-LINK/Tutorial is a full credit course during the school day.
+2.b Student Supports LINK/Tutorial is a full credit course during the school day.
 Its purpose is to "link" students who are struggling academically with teachers in the content areas that would be best to provide targeted academic interventions and general support.
-Expenses Included in 1.b N 2.b Student Supports NOVA Academy offers learning intersession(s) specifically designed to address learning loss through credit recovery.
+Expenses Included in 1.b N NOVA Academy offers learning intersession(s) specifically designed to address learning loss through credit recovery.
 Students who participate in a learning intersession are supported by a certificated teacher as they work through their credit recovery courses.
 In addition, students may take advantage of the opportunity to attend college courses.
 Credit recovery is also offered throughout the school year as part of an individualized approach to academic support.
-Professional Learning and Coaching NOVA purchased Learning in the Fast Lane by Suzy Pepper-Rollins for all teaching staff.
-Instructional strategies from the book have been presented in professional learning sessions throughout the year. \$57,547 Y 2.c Other professional learning will include a focus on academic language across content areas, Renaissance STAR training, AP workshops/conferences, and culturally responsive teaching.
+NOVA purchased Learning in the Fast Lane by Suzy Pepper-Rollins for all teaching staff.
+Instructional strategies from the book have been presented in professional learning sessions throughout the year. \$31,849 Y NOVA purchased Foundation Day - A Visible Learning Resource Guide by Raymond L. Smith for all staff and had a full day of professional development to support visible learning practice campus wide.
+2.c Professional Learning and Coaching Other professional learning will include a focus on academic language across content areas, Renaissance STAR training, AP workshops/conferences, and culturally responsive teaching.
 Professional learning will continue to focus on integration of academic language in lesson planning and instructional delivery.
 Implementation of professional learning and teacher efficacy are supported through frequent observation and coaching cycles with teachers.
 2.d Curriculum NOVA provides high quality, standards-based curricula for all English Language Arts and English Language Development courses.
-Curricular materials are carefully procured to support academic success for all students as well as the closure of achievement gaps. \$5,000 Y The English Department, including ELD, are currently working to update the NOVA Literature canon to include more texts that are accessible and personally/culturally relevant to our diverse population of students.
+Curricular materials are carefully procured to support academic success for all students as well as the closure of achievement gaps. \$20,500 Y The English Department, including ELD, are currently working to update the NOVA Literature canon to include more texts that are accessible and personally/culturally relevant to our diverse population of students.
 2.e Special Education Program Students who qualify for special education services will be provided with the support they need through an inclusion process.
 This includes, but is not limited to, adaptive technology and accessibility features on technology used within the classroom setting, individual supports, verification of accommodations being met, and annual reviews. \$0 N